Standard Conjectures and Height Pairings

 \subsection{Acknowlegement}

-We are grateful to Klaus K\"unnemann and Weizhe Zheng for their help in preparing this paper, especially to Klaus K\"unnemann for suggesting us to relate our work to previous work of Bloch--Gillet--Soul\'e and himself, and to Weizhe Zheng for helping us to relate our conjecture to the weight monodromy conjecture and decomposition theorems in perverse sheaves.
-We would like to thank Yifeng Liu, Congling Qiu, and Xinyi Yuan for their valuable comments for an early draft of this paper.
-Finally, this work is partially supported by a grant from National Science Foundation.
+We are grateful to Klaus K\"unnemann and Weizhe Zheng for their help in preparing this paper, especially to Klaus K\"unnemann for suggesting we relate our work to the previous work of Bloch--Gillet--Soul\'e and himself, and to Weizhe Zheng for helping us connect our conjecture to the weight monodromy conjecture and the decomposition theorems in perverse sheaves.
+We want to thank Yifeng Liu, Congling Qiu, Xinyi Yuan, and the referees for their valuable comments on an early draft of this paper.
+This work is partially supported by a grant from the National Science Foundation.